YahiaElTai/becoming-a-frontend-developer/README.md

 2) Build your resume and a strong portfolio and get a job as a *junior frontend developer*
    - You need a lot of practice by building a few small projects or one big project as a porfolio to impress recruiters.
    - Do not waste time with any more courses, get a job!
 3) Congrats on the job!
-As soon as you feel slightly comfortable at your job (6 months to a year) come back to this guide and finish all courses marked as Mid-level in all the sections
+As soon as you feel slightly comfortable at your job (6 months to a year) come back to this guide and finish all courses marked as Mid-level in all the sections.
-   - By the time you finish those courses you would have been at your company for about 2 to 3 years and probably gotten promoted to Mid-level frontend developer
+   - By the time you finish those courses you would have been at your company for about 2 to 3 years and probably gotten promoted to Mid-level frontend developer.
 4) After 2 to 3 years of experience you can come back to this guide again and finish all the courses marked as senior in all the sections
-   -  By the time you finished the courses marked as senior you would have been at your company for 4 to 5 years and probably gotten promoted to senior frontend developer
+   -  By the time you finished the courses marked as senior you would have been at your company for 4 to 5 years and probably gotten promoted to senior frontend developer.
-   -  You are now a senior frontend developer but also a mid-level full-stack JavaScript developer
+   -  You are now a senior frontend developer but also a mid-level full-stack JavaScript developer.
    -  You can choose to stay on the frontend side and become more senior or move to the backend or full-stack.
-   -  Note that at this stage you are a senior frontend but not necessarily a senior backend or a senior full-stack developer (getting to that would require experience building full-stack apps or backend apps)
+   -  Note that at this stage you are a senior frontend but not necessarily a senior backend or a senior full-stack developer. (getting to that would require experience building full-stack apps or backend apps)

 refer to the [Frequently Asked Questions](/FAQ.md) for more information.